Yanaon: During the French Revolution

 The French Revolution had its effects in different ways in all the former French settlements.
 The French trade at Yanam was considerable at that time.

-After Bluter, Mr. Pierre Sonnerat became the chief in 1790 in Yanam.
+After Bluter, Mr. Pierre Sonnerat became chief in 1790 in Yanam.
 He was a scholar and writer.
 He had a profound interest in natural sciences.
 He wrote a book,Voyages aux Indes Orientales et à la Chine, in three volumes.
 He appreciated very much the sonority and the music of the Telugu language.
 He administered Yanam during the time of the French Revolution.

 Sonnerat was involved in commercial businesses, along with other traders.
 His commercial involvement brought serious consequences to his administrative post.
-Petitions against him were presented to Camille Charles Leclerc, chevalier de Fresne, the then French Governor in Pondichéry.
-On 5 June 1790 a Frenchman called De Mars complained about him for the first time.
+Petitions against him were presented to Camille Charles Leclerc, chevalier de Fresne, the then-French Governor in Pondichéry.
+On 5 June 1790, a Frenchman called De Mars complained about him for the first time.
 By that time Pondichéry, under the influence of the French Revolution, had already formed the first representative committee.
-But no action was taken in favour of De Mars either by the Governor or by this committee.
+But no action was taken in favor of De Mars either by the Governor or by this committee.

-Slave trade that was rampant in Yanaon started diminishing due to the newly formed Colonial assembly in Pondicherry during 16 October 1792.
+The slave trade that was rampant in Yanaon started diminishing due to the newly formed Colonial assembly in Pondicherry on 16 October 1792.
 The first article of the assembly's resolution banned slavery.
 M. de Bury was elected as Deputy to the Colonial assembly from Yanam in January 1793.

 Third British occupation

 Once again French lost control over Yanam to the British in June 1793.
 During 1793 and 1816 Pondichéry was under British control.
 So, Yanam fell thrice into the hands of the British.
-After the Napoleonic wars, by the Treaty of Paris (1814) Yanam along with the factory at Machilipatnam was finally returned to the French on 26 September 1816.
+After the Napoleonic Wars, by the Treaty of Paris (1814) Yanam along with the factory at Machilipatnam was finally returned to the French on 26 September 1816.
 However some French records slightly differ on the dates of return: Pondichéry and Karikal 4 December 1816, Chandernagore 14 January 1817, Yanaon 12 April 1817 and Mahé 22 February 1817.
 From then it was continuously under the control of French until it got independence.
 The third British occupation is also called as final British occupation.